onflow/flow-go/pkg/language/docs/language.md

         self.y = y
     }

-    // this wil allow points to be compared for equality and satisfies the `Equatable` interface pub fun equals(_ other: Self): Bool {
+    // Implementing the function `equals` will allow points to be compared
+    // for equality and satisfies the `Equatable` interface pub fun equals(_ other: Self): Bool {
         // Points are equal if their coordinates match.
         //